 How I Repurposed and Reinvented My Thrift Store and Flea Market Finds

-Here’s a look at how I took my favorite pieces of furniture and decor and gave them new life.
+Here’s a look at how I took my favorite furniture and decor pieces and gave them new life.

 Before view of the kitchen

 Trust me when I say that we never imagined we would be using this vintage piece as a kitchen island years later.
-But it fits perfectly in our small kitchen space.
+But it fits perfectly in our tiny kitchen space.

 Our contractor found a butcher block slab at a Dunkin Donuts that was going out of business.
-It was pretty beat up but he brought it back to life with a lot of sanding and oiling.
-And we got a great deal on the slab so that was definitely the icing on the cake.
+It was pretty beat up, but he brought it back to life with a lot of sanding and oiling.
+And we got a great deal on the slab, which was definitely the icing on the cake.

-Putting a piece of butcher block on an old dresser and a few coats of paint made this vintage piece function in a completely different way.
-It also has some great kitchen storage inside the deep drawers which was a welcome solution to our ongoing storage issues.
+Putting a piece of butcher block on an old dresser and a few coats of paint made this vintage piece function entirely differently.
+It also has some great kitchen storage inside the deep drawers, which was a welcome solution to our ongoing storage issues.

 One of my favorite furniture pieces in our 1920 cottage is this built-in.